What is shagreen leather?

 Personally I don’t like the concept of killing fish just for their skin and throwing away the meat, but that is how real shagreen is traditionally produced.
 This led me to think of creating an alternative material.

 I studied furniture manufacture as my educational choice, the focus being on traditional wooden furniture.
 But it was in the 1990’s that I started to work with resin as an alternative material to wood.
 Initially I was inserting natural materials like pulses, bamboo and grains to create items such as lamps, bowls and furniture handles.
-Through this work and over a number of years, I developed the skills of mould making.
+Through this work and over a number of years, I developed the skills of mold making.
 Combined with a knowledge of chemistry, I was able to produce a pliable sheet of resin shagreen that was so realistic I can place it next to the real thing and it is difficult to tell which is real and which is faux.
 However I finally knew I had achieved my goal when a lady (who had just a week before visited two workshops in the Philippines specialising in real shagreen) after looking at my work for over an hour asked if the shagreen was real.

-Forwood Design faux shagreen
+Forwood Design faux shagreen leather

 At Forwood Design we haven’t stopped developing our product for our shagreen collection.
 Over the years we have continued to look into the chemical composition of our faux shagreen and are very proud to pass the latest and most stringent health and safety laws in the world, those of California.